jiang50/diversity_mining/README.md

 # diversity_mining

 This project aims to create an exhaustive diversity dictionary with bi-gram diversity related phrases by developing a bootstrapping learning system with neural network.
-Documents we used are from companies' diveristy webpage and CEO letters to shareholders.
+Documents we used are from companies' diveristy webpage and CEO letters to shareholders, which are in letters_raw and diversity_data.

 This project uses GloVe word embeddings.
 Dowload from https://nlp.stanford.edu/projects/glove/.
 Put related and unrelated phrases to related.txt and unrelated.txt respectively and candidates phrases to cand.txt, then run embedding.py to get embeddings and store them in word_embedding.json.